-and $t{out}$ between the ray and the current voxel are updated, and the length $\delta t = t{out} - t{in}$ of the current ray segment is computed.
+Color and opacity accumulation is performed during non-empty brick traversal.
+We exploit a 3D digital differential analyzer (3DDDA) scheme [Fuji 85] to traverse all intersected split voxels in front-to-back order.
+For a given ray $\mathbf{r} = \mathbf{o} + \mathbf{d}t$, after an initialization step performed upon brick entry, all traversed voxels are enumerated, and at each step the intersection abscissae t{in} and t{out} between the ray and the current voxel are updated, and the length $\delta t = t{out} - t{in}$ of the current ray segment is computed.
 If the current split-voxel is uniform (F = B), we simply accumulate its unshaded contribution weighted with the ambient component.
-In order to do so, we fetch $k(F) = \tau(F)c(F)$ , and convert them to opacity weighted colors associated to the length $\delta t$ .
+In order to do so, we fetch $k(F) = \tau(F)c(F)$, and convert them to opacity weighted colors associated to the length δt .
 When the split-voxel contains a feature plane, a shaded contribution is instead applied for the front and back values.
-We thus fetch both $\tilde{k}(F) = \tau(F)c(F)$ and $\tilde{k}(B) = \tau(B)c(B)$ and separately use them for color accumulation.
+We thus fetch both $k(F) = \tau(F)c(F)$ and $\dot{k}(B) = \tau(B)c(B)$ and separately use them for color accumulation.
 First, we order materials with respect to the relative orientation of the plane normal n and of the viewing ray direction d.
-When $n \cdot d < 0$ , the front material is traversed first, otherwise the back material is traversed first.
-Second, we intersect the ray with the voxel plane to derive the $t{plane}$ abscissa value, and we accumulate the first material from $t{in}$ to $t{plane}$ , and the second one from $t{plane}$ to $t{out}$ , shading both the contributions by using the plane normal in the lighting equation, as indicated in Fig. 4.5(a).
-When $t{plane}$ lies outside the voxel, only one of the two materials is accumulated: the second material, if $t{plane} < t{in}$ , the first one otherwise, as shown in 4.5(b).
+When $\mathbf{n} \cdot \mathbf{d} \leq 0$, the front material is traversed first, otherwise the back material is traversed first.
+Second, we intersect the ray with the voxel plane to derive the t{plane} abscissa value, and we accumulate the first material from t{in} to t{plane} , and the second one from t{plane} to t{out} , shading both the contributions by using the plane normal in the lighting equation, as indicated in Fig. 4.5(a).
+When t{plane} lies outside the voxel, only one of the two materials is accumulated: the second material, if $t{plane} < t{in}$, the first one otherwise, as shown in 4.5(b).
 The rendering scheme thus trades continuity of the reconstruction with the ability to rapidly track value changes at negligible cost during rendering algorithms.
 Unrelated values are not combined together, and boundary sharpness is infinite and does not depend on resolution.

 In many cases, this provides an improvement with respect to standard volume rendering techniques, which suffer when adjacent voxels contain very different intensity values, since interpolation tends to blur abrupt variations and to generate material values that are not physically present in original data in that position, often producing a color bleeding effect, as shown in Fig. 4.1 and 4.6.
 Finally, another advantage of our rendering scheme is that split-voxels can be projected to large screen areas, also for the coarsest level of details, since they are able to maintain a nice silhouette by shaping the boundaries with the voxel planes, as indicated in Fig. 4.6.